ComfyWorkflows/ComfyUI-Launcher/README.md

 - Each workflow runs in its own isolated environment
 - Prevents your workflows from suddenly breaking when updating custom nodes, ComfyUI, etc.

+## Coming soon
+- Run workflows w/ Cloud GPUs
+- Backup your projects to the cloud
+- Run ComfyUI Launcher in the cloud

 ## Requirements
 - Docker
 - Python 3